This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Studies also show that people who use the snowball method have a better tendency to stick with their goal and actually succeed.

-The Debt Ditchers Snowball Worksheet is used for tracking your debt payoff progress using the Snowball Method.
+The Debt Ditchers Snowball Worksheet is a free printable debt payoff worksheet that you can use to track your debt payoff progress using the Snowball Method.

 This free printable debt snowball worksheet tracks your progress in a 12-month period.
 Although this tracker starts with the month of January, you can still start on the month of your choosing.

 HOW TO USE THE DEBT DITCHERS SNOWBALL TRACKER

 1) Pick the month you are starting your debt payoff plan.